-Read all about our fantastic environmental and community policies
+Our environmental and community policies

 We don’t in fact have our own fleet of delivery vehicles.
 We instead rely on a standard courier network to deliver our parcels around the UK, and the world, in order to reduce the number of vehicles on the road.
+This means that we are able to take advantage of available greener options, including electric vans where possible, for 'last mile' deliveries.

 It’s not just us though; all businesses based within Milton Park, where we call home, are encouraged to car share where they can and there are also dedicated ‘cycle to work’ days which are heavily promoted around the area.
 We even have access to a regular electric shuttle bus that connects the train station and the surrounding areas to our business park, allowing staff and guests to contribute towards our ethos of doing our bit for the planet.